-For the past 27 years, CSERC has been making diverse and extensive efforts to protect the environment.
-The work we do protects many aspects of the environment in the Central Sierra and Northern Yosemite region, from wildlife and plants, to rivers and wild places.
+For the past 27 years, CSERC has worked to protect the environment in the Central Sierra and Northern Yosemite region, from wildlife and plants, to rivers and wild places.
 We work throughout the region, from the most remote areas of the high country where we locate rare wildlife and monitor meadows, down to the foothills where we test water quality and advocate for open space threatened by development.

-Select a topic below ... or scroll to keep reading
+Select a topic below to learn about specific issues, or scroll to keep reading

 Making a difference for nature in the Northern Yosemite region since 1990